Archdiocese of Omaha

-The Archdiocese of Omaha (Archidioecesis Metropolitae Omahensis) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in northeastern Nebraska in the United States.
-Archbishop Michael George McGovern was installed on May 7, 2025.
+The Archdiocese of Omaha (Archidioecesis Omahensis) is a diocese of the Catholic Church in northeastern Nebraska in the United States.
+Its mother church is St. Cecilia Cathedral in Omaha; as of 2025, the archbishop is Michael George McGovern.

-As of 2017, the Archdiocese of Omaha served over 230,000 Catholics in approximately 120 parishes and missions.
-Its mother church is St. Cecilia Cathedral in Omaha.

 Territory

-The Archdiocese of Omaha includes 23 counties in northeast Nebraska:

-Boyd, Holt, Merrick, Nance, Boone, Antelope, Knox, Pierce, Madison, Platte, Colfax, Stanton, Wayne, Cedar, Dixon, Dakota, Thurston, Cuming, Dodge, Burt, Washington, Douglas, and Sarpy.
+The Archdiocese of Omaha includes 23 counties in northeast Nebraska: Boyd, Holt, Merrick, Nance, Boone, Antelope, Knox, Pierce, Madison, Platte, Colfax, Stanton, Wayne, Cedar, Dixon, Dakota, Thurston, Cuming, Dodge, Burt, Washington, Douglas, and Sarpy.

 History

 1838 to 1888

-The first Catholic missionary to visit Nebraska was Father Peter De Smet, who crossed the Missouri River into Nebraska to baptize two infants of the Otoe people near present-day Bellevue in 1838.
+The first Catholic missionary to visit present-day Nebraska was Peter De Smet, a Jesuit priest who crossed the Missouri River into the territory to baptize two infants of the Otoe people near present-day Bellevue in 1838.
 At that time, the area was under the jurisdiction of the Diocese of St. Louis.
 DeSmet later traveled along the Platte River to a council of the tribes.

 In the mid-19th century, the Omaha area was part of the Nebraska Territory, a vast jurisdiction that covered five states in the Northern Plains and the Rocky Mountains.
 For the Catholic church, the Nebraska Territory fell under the Apostolic Vicariate of Indian Territory (East of the Rocky Mountains).
 The first church of any denomination in Nebraska was St. Mary's, established in Omaha in 1856.

 In 1857, Pope Pius IX established a smaller jurisdiction, the Apostolic Vicariate of Nebraska.
-He named Reverend James O'Gorman as the apostolic vicar in 1859.
+He named James O'Gorman as the apostolic vicar in 1859.
 When O'Gorman arrived in Omaha, he had three priests to assist him; he ordained another priest later that year.

 The construction of the Union Pacific Railroad in 1867 brought more Catholic immigrants into Nebraska.
 Due to the poverty of his vicariate, O'Gorman relied heavily on financial support from the Society for the Propagation of the Faith in Lyon, France, along with the Leopoldine Society of Austria-Hungary and the Ludwig Missionsverein of the Kingdom of Bavaria.

 Many Irish immigrants working on the railroad in Nebraska were suffering injuries and illnesses.
 This prompted O'Gorman to plan a Catholic hospital in Omaha.
 Having a location for the hospital, he tasked the Sisters of Mercy to raise funds for it.
 The new hospital opened in 1870.
 O'Gorman also worked with the Sisters of Mercy to open Mount Saint Mary's Academy, the first Catholic girls school in Omaha.
 By the time O'Gorman died in 1874, the vicariate had 19 priests serving 12,000 Catholics in 20 parishes and 56 missions.

-The second apostolic vicar of Nebraska was Reverend James O'Connor, appointed by Pius IX.
+The second apostolic vicar of Nebraska was James O'Connor, appointed by Pius IX.
 In 1883, Pope Leo XIII erected the Apostolic Vicariate of Montana, taking sections of Montana from the Vicariate of Nebraska.